foundinblank/2019-ntid-data-workshop/RStudio_Setup.md

 We're using [RStudio.cloud](https://rstudio.cloud/) - an instance of RStudio that runs entirely within your browser.
 It's like Google Docs, but for R!
 No installation needed. :sunglasses:

 To set up:
 1. Use the link I've emailed you.
-It'll be in an email with subject "Adam Stone has invited you to join RStudio Cloud" and the link starts with `https://login.rstudio.cloud/invite?...`.
+It starts with `https://login.rstudio.cloud/invite?...`.
 2. Set up your RStudio Cloud account.
 3. You should be in a workspace named "NTID Data Science Workshop" with one project called "Workshop Materials."
 4. Click on the blue "Start" button to deploy and open the R project.